 Fig. 9 shows the schedulability ratio of chain sets by our four analysis approaches as the chain-set utilization increases.
 The schedulability ratio might be seen as rather low for the given utilization.
 However, it is worth noting that, in chain scheduling, the precedence dependencies among callbacks cause resource waste and therefore lead to a less schedulability ratio than conventional task scheduling with no dependencies.
-In general, priority-driven scheduling (PPWA\CD and PPWA\AD) significantly outperforms the default ROS 2 scheduling policy (PWA\CD and PWA\AD), with as much as 55% point higher in schedulability.
-This is primarily due to the fact that high-priority chains experience less delay from lower-priority chains under PPWA since it fetches ready callbacks immediately and schedules them strictly based on their assigned priority.
-The results of AD cases look slightly better than their CD counterparts.
-However, given that AD cases are tested with chain sets with doubled deadlines, it can be said that AD analysis has much higher pessimism than CD analysis.
+In general, priority-driven scheduling (PPWA\CD and PPWA AD) significantly outperforms the default ROS 2 scheduling policy (PWA CD and PWA AD), with as much as 66% point higher in schedulability.
+This is primarily due to the fact that high-priority chains experience less delay from lowerpriority chains under PPWA since it fetches ready callbacks immediately and schedules them strictly based on their assigned priority.
+The results of PPWA\CD and PPWA\AD look similar in this figure.
+However, given that PPWA\AD is tested with chain sets with doubled deadlines, it can be said that PPWA AD has much higher pessimism than PPWA CD.
 This is somewhat expected from our analysis in Theorem 4 which had to take into account multiple outstanding (= released and unfinished) instances of each chain.

 We also explored the schedulability ratio of our analyses as the number of threads increases.
 Similar to above, we generated 1,000 random chain sets, each including 5 chains with 10 callbacks per chain.
 The utilization of each chainset is fixed at 1.0 in this experiment.
 The results are shown in Fig. 10.
 Note that scheduling a chain set with a utilization equal to 1.0 on a single thread is almost infeasible due to the precedence dependencies among callbacks.
-The schedulability ratio improves with a more number of threads, but the degree of improvement appears differently for each analysis method.
-For PPWA CD and PPWA AD, the schedulability ratio increases sharply at m=2 and becomes almost plateau afterward.
+The schedulability ratio improves with a more number of threads $(m \ge 2)$ , but the degree of improvement appears differently for each analysis method.
+For PPWA\CD and PPWA\AD, the schedulability ratio increases sharply at m = 2 and becomes almost plateau afterward.
 On the other hand, the increase of PWA\CD and PWA\AD is slower and is almost linear to the number of threads.
 We can see that our proposed priority-driven enhancement can achieve better schedulability with a fewer number of threads.